sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 *TraceMonkey* is the JIT proposed by the authors and roughly follows the high-level ideas described above.
 The main steps of TraceMonkey are *interpreting*, *recording*, *compilation*, *native execution*, and *aborting*.

+To avoid confusion, keep in mind that there are four types of code in TraceMonkey: 1) Source code, 2) Bytecode, 3) Low-level intermediate representation (LIR), and 4) Machine code.
+Only bytecode and machine code are executed, while source code and LIR are only meant to compiled down to the subsequent code level.

 ### Interpreting

 The default state of TraceMonkey is to execute bytecode via an interpreter.
 This yields correct but slow execution of a users program.

 ### Recording

 When TraceMonkey detects a loop (simply a back-edge in the control-flow graph), it begins to record a trace.
-For each bytecode instruction, one or more *LIR* instructions are generated along with type guards. *LIR* instructions directly map to machine instructions, but are ISA agnostic.
+For each bytecode instruction, one or more *LIR* instructions are generated along with type guards.
+LIR instructions directly map to machine instructions, but are ISA agnostic.

 ```c
 // Bytecode (not typed)